01-edu/public/subjects/java/piscine/Singleton/README.md

 In this quest, we will implement some design patterns.

-For first, we will implement the singleton pattern.
+At first, we will implement the singleton pattern.

 ```mermaid
 classDiagram